-Dry needling is a technique used to treat myofascial pain syndromes by trained physical therapists.
-As far back as the 16th Century, myofascial pain syndromes have been recognized by medical practitioners for causing sensory, motor, and autonomic symptoms and dysfunctions.
+Dry needling is a technique used to treat myofascial pain syndromes by physical therapists who are certified in dry needling.
+Myofascial pain syndromes, also known as muscular dysfunction, have been recognized by medical practitioners for causing sensory, motor, and autonomic symptoms and dysfunctions since the 16th Century.
+Dry needling became a more popular treatment technique through the evolution of Drs.
+Janet Travell and David Simons collective research in mapping pain patterns associated with trigger points with myofascial pain syndromes.
 Myofascial pain syndromes are associated with palpable nodules or taut bands known as myofascial trigger points.
-It was discovered an injection of analgesic medication into trigger points caused a decrease in symptoms, pain, and sensitivity to touch in the trigger points.
-Today we know the actual insertion, and stimulation of the muscle trigger point, with a dry needle alone, provides pain relief without the need for additional medication.
+Drs Travell and Simons discovered an injection of analgesic medication into trigger points caused a decrease in symptoms, pain, and sensitivity to touch in the trigger points.
+Through the evolution of trigger point dry needling research we now know pain relief is possible without the need for medicine to be injected into the trigger point.
+The research has shown the actual insertion of the needle alone causes stimulation of the muscle trigger point thereby causing a therapeutic benefit that can include pain relief or a reduction in abnormal muscular tightness/tone.

-Conditions That Benefit From Dry Needling
+Conditions That Benefit From Dry Needling: